Board of Directors

 Charles J. Love, MD, FACC, FHRS, FAHA, CCDS

 Director of Cardiac Rhythm Device Services

-Dr. Charles Love is currently the Director of Cardiac Rhythm Device Services at New York University Langone Medical Center.
-Prior to joining NYU, he served as Professor of Medicine in the Division of Cardiovascular Medicine at The Ohio State University Medical Center, practicing medicine at OSU for over 20 years.
+Dr. Charles Love is currently the Director of Cardiac Rhythm Device Services at Johns Hopkins University.
+Prior to joining Johns Hopkins, he served as Director of Cardiac Rhythm Device Services at New York University.
+Before that, he was Professor of Medicine in the Division of Cardiovascular Medicine at The Ohio State University Medical Center, practicing medicine at OSU for over 20 years.
 Known around the world as an expert and leader in techniques of pacemaker implantation and especially in the area of lead extraction, Dr. Love is an internationally sought speaker on pacemaker technology.
 He has made hundreds of presentations in venues ranging from the World Congress on Cardiac Pacing and Electrophysiology in Hong Kong to the Advanced Didactic Course on Cardiac Pacing in France and the Japanese Heart Rhythm Society in Tokyo.
 He has been published a number of times in peer-reviewed journals such as Pacing and Clinical Electrophysiology.
 He is a member of several professional societies including the American College of Cardiology, The Heart Rhythm Society, and the American Heart Association.
 Dr. Love is the current president of the Board of Directors of IBHRE.
 He has been a member of the IBHRE Board of Directors since 1992.

 Edward V. Platia, MD, FHRS, CCDS, CEPS

 Washington Hospital Center